mlromramse/tyda/readme.md

 ## Usage tip

-Write a simple alias in your .bash_rc, .bash_completion or similar like this:
+Write a simple alias in your .bash_rc, .bash_aliases .bash_completion or similar like this:

     alias tyda='/home/your/path/to/tyda.py'